^

 • Autoimmune diseases.

-• Inflammations, pyoderma, viral diseases in the field of injections.
+• Inflammation, pyoderma, viral diseases in the injection area.

 • Allergic reaction to chicken protein, hyaluronic acid, polyvalent allergy.